Supernoobv/CEuAdditions/README.md

 * Pollution

 ### Bugs to fix:
-* Multiblock Not Rendering as Active
+* Multiblock not rendering as active
+* Multiblock not giving any outputs

 ## Note
 This is still in early development, so expect bugs! and if you see one, please submit a issue on the github issue tracker, thanks!